zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: No, that is a completely fair point.
 Absolutely, _touché_.

-**CM**: Isn't what what's going on with this thing between Scott Alexander and me?
+**CM**: Isn't that what's going on with this thing between Scott Alexander and me?
 That people are deferring to—

 **ZMD**: Um, to a certain extent.